-Soundwalls are eligible only if they are required as part of the environmental mitigation for the proposed project.
-Aesthetic enhancements and landscaping in excess of minimum environmental mitigation requirements are subject to limitations described in this section above.
+Soundwalls are eligible only if they are required as part of the environmental mitigation for the proposed project and shall not exceed 25 percent of the total eligible project cost.
+Aesthetic enhancements and landscaping in excess of minimum environmental mitigation requirements are eligible at up to 10 percent of the total eligible construction costs, provided costs are reasonable for the transportation benefit.